Basement humidity: why it happens and what to do

 The consequences of a humid basement

-As the warm air always rises the air of your basement travels from floor to floor, up to upper level rooms.
+As warm air always rises, the air in your basement travels from floor to floor, up to upper level rooms.
 This is called the chimney effect.
-Thus, the air of a wet basement that is touched by contaminants, such as mold, will also be found on the upper floors of your home.
+Thus, wet basement air that is touched by contaminants, such as mould, will also be found on the upper floors of your home.
 The list of negative effects directly related to high basement humidity is quite long.
 Here is what to look out for:

 • Curvy hardwood floors